piccolo-orm/piccolo_api/docs/source/crud/hooks.rst

         ]
     )

 You can specify multiple hooks (also per hook_type).
 Hooks are executed in order.
 You can use either async or regular functions.

 Hook types
 ---------------

 There are different hook types, and each type takes a slightly different set of inputs.
-It's also important to return the expected data from your hook
+It's also important to return the expected data from your hook.

 pre_save
 ~~~~~~~~